pial08/SemVulDet/README.md

-@INPROCEEDINGS {,
-author = {N. Islam and G. Parra and D. Manuel and E. Bou-Harb and P. Najafirad}, booktitle = {2023 IEEE 8th European Symposium on Security and Privacy (EuroS&amp;P)}, title = {An Unbiased Transformer Source Code Learning with Semantic Vulnerability Graph}, year = {2023},
+@inproceedings {author = {N. Islam and G. Parra and D. Manuel and E. Bou-Harb and P. Najafirad}, booktitle = {2023 IEEE 8th European Symposium on Security and Privacy (EuroS&amp;P)}, title = {An Unbiased Transformer Source Code Learning with Semantic Vulnerability Graph}, year = {2023},